About Fort Dick — In Depth

 Business & Licensing Records

-Business operations in Fort Dick fall under the jurisdiction of the Del Norte County Community Development Department.
-This office oversees the issuance of business licenses, building permits, and zoning approvals for commercial activities in the area.
-Entrepreneurs and local companies can connect with the department to navigate the regulatory requirements for establishing or expanding their ventures.
+Business operations in Fort Dick fall under the jurisdiction of the Del Norte County Community Development Department, which oversees the issuance of business licenses, building permits, and zoning approvals for commercial activities.
+Entrepreneurs and established companies alike connect with the department to navigate regulatory requirements for establishing or expanding their ventures in this unincorporated area.
+Because there's no municipal government, all business related permitting flows through the Del Norte County offices.

 Elections & Voter Records